DSP-on-Wine/red-wine-quality/README.md

 ### Install Dependencies

-1. Make sure you have Python and pip installed on your system.
+1. Make sure you have Python version 3.12 and pip installed on your system.

 2. Install the required dependencies using pip: `pip install -r requirements.txt`